 Dong quai is a plant.
 People use the root to make medicine.

-; and in the prevention and treatment of allergic attacks.
-Dong quai is also used orally for the treatment of loss of skin color (depigmentation) and psoriasis
+Dong quai is used for menstrual cramps, premenstrual syndrome (PMS), and menopausal symptoms.
+It is also used orally as a "blood purifier"; to manage hypertension, infertility, joint pain, ulcers, "tired blood" (anemia), and constipation; and in the prevention and treatment of allergic attacks.
+Dong quai is also used orally for the treatment of loss of skin color (depigmentation) and psoriasis.

-Some men apply dong quai to the skin of the penis as part of a multi-ingredient preparation for treating premature ejaculation
+Some men apply dong quai to the skin of the penis as part of a multi-ingredient preparation for treating premature ejaculation.

 In Southeast Asia, other Angelica species are sometimes substituted for dong quai (Angelica sinensis).
 Most often these include Angelica acutiloba, which is predominantly found in Japan; and Angelica gigas, which is mainly found in Korea.
 Although these three species are similar, the chemicals they contain are different.
 Don't think of these species as interchangeable.